jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

         + Result of the mathematical definition of $\vec{E}$
 - Two rules
     1. The electric field vector must be tangent to the electric field line through that point and in the same direction
-    2. If the electric field vectors have tails that lie in a plane perpandicular to said electric field vectors, then the magnitude of $\vec{E}$ is visually present by the relative density of electric field vectors, not by the magnitude of them
+    2. If the electric field vectors have tails that lie in a plane perpendicular to said electric field vectors, then the magnitude of $\vec{E}$ is visually present by the relative density of electric field vectors, not by the magnitude of them
 - **Uniform Electric Field** = an electric field where all vectors point in the same direction
 - **Nonuniform Electric Field** = an electric field where vector direction varies from point to point